SAP-samples/teched2022-DA280/exercises/1_DataMarketplace/README.md

-# Exercise 1 - Acquiring Data from SAP Data Warehouse Cloud
+# Exercise 1 - Combining External and Internal Data in SAP Data Warehouse Cloud

+## Exercise 1.1 Acquiring Data from SAP Data Warehouse Cloud

 In this exercise, we first look for external data on energy prices in the Data Marketplace of SAP Data Warehouse Cloud.
 We will then combine this data with our internal cash flow statement actuals and create a consumable view.